day8/re-com/README.md

 that there's no attempt to handle media queries.
 We said we had a desktop app focus, right?

 Neither have we been worried too much about code size because other design goals have taken precedence.
-Our main demo app which includes every component, plus all demo code and plenty of yadda yadda, comes to about 167K compressed when using `:optimizations :advanced` (700K pre-compress).
+To gie you some idea, our main demo app which includes every component, plus all demo code and plenty of yadda yadda explanatory strings, comes to about 167K compressed when using `:optimizations :advanced` (700K uncompressed).
 That number includes ReactJS plus the ClojureScript libs and runtime.
 So, everything.

 ## So, Without Ado Being Any Furthered ...

-Still here?
-Good.
-I'm glad we got all that negative stuff out the way.
-I think you're going to like re-com.

 Start by [looking at the demo](https://re-com.day8.com.au).